django-salesforce/django-salesforce/docs/migrations.rst

 |    ``python manage.py migrate --database=salesforce --create-permission-set``
 |    That only creates the permission set and the table "django_migrations" (label "migrations"), without running any migration.
 | 2) Assign that permission set also to the current user to can access data in new object types that will be created by Django.
-| 3) Custom object in Salesforce that should be created and managed by Django must be marked by Meta: ``sf_managed = True``.
+| 3) Custom object in Salesforce that should be created and managed by Django must use the Meta option: ``sf_managed = True``.
-Custom fields can be created also in standard objects or in other objects not managed by Django if a field is marked by a parameter ``sf_managed=True``.
+Custom fields can be created also in standard objects and in other objects not managed by Django if a field is marked by a parameter ``sf_managed=True``.

 Example: